A woman wearing glasses holds up a paper with diagrams in a classroom. A bright pink sign reading "HORIZONTAL X-AXIS" is visible in the background.

 McLean School is an equal opportunity employer and considers all qualified applicants for employment without regard to race, color, religion, ancestry, national origin, age, sex, marital status, sexual orientation, gender identity, family responsibilities, disability, genetic status, or any other characteristic protected by applicable law.
 If you need reasonable accommodation due to a disability during recruitment, please contact Director of Executive Support and Recruitment, Robin Speller.

-Interested applicants should complete an online Application and upload their Cover Letter and Résumé.
+Interested applicants should fill out an online Application and upload their cover letter, résumé, and list of references.

-Interested applicants should complete an online Application and upload their cover letter, résumé, statement of educational philosophy, and list of references.
+Interested applicants should fill out an online Application and upload their cover letter, résumé, and list of references.out an online Application and upload their cover letter, résumé, and list of references.

 McLean School in many ways looks like the framework of a typical, maybe even traditional college-prep school.
 But what happens within that framework is anything but traditional.